 - Treatment is primarily group therapy and uses the Cognitive Behavior Therapy treatment model which stresses the impact of thoughts upon emotions and behaviors.

-- Lunch is provided in the hospital cafeteria at no charge and free parking is available in the visitor parking garage at Good Samaritan.
+- A voucher is provided for lunch in the hospital cafeteria and free parking is available in the visitor parking garage at Good Samaritan.

 Other Benefits of Treatment